John Avlon

 John Phillips Avlon (born January 19, 1973) is an American journalist and political commentator.
-He is a Senior Political Analyst and anchor at CNN and was the editor-in-chief and managing director of The Daily Beast from 2013 to 2018.
-Avlon was previously a columnist and associate editor for The New York Sun and chief speechwriter for former Mayor of New York City Rudy Giuliani.
+He was a senior political analyst and anchor at CNN, and was the editor-in-chief and managing director of The Daily Beast from 2013 to 2018.

+Prior to that, he was a columnist and associate editor for The New York Sun, and chief speechwriter for former Mayor of New York City Rudy Giuliani.
+He has written four books.

-Avlon is the author of several books, including Independent Nation: How Centrists Can Change American Politics (2004), which critically appraises both traditional American centrism and the more recent radical centrism.
-He also wrote Wingnuts: How the Lunatic Fringe is Hijacking America (2010).
-In January 2017, Avlon published Washington's Farewell: The Founding Father's Warning to Future Generations, in which he highlights the history and content of President George Washington's parting treatise to the American people in the context of the contemporary political climate.
-His most recent book is Lincoln and the Fight for Peace.
-It is a historical analysis of Lincoln's rebuilding the nation from the Civil War and how those efforts carried on past his assassination.
+In 2024 he unsuccessfully ran for the U.S. House of Representatives in New York's 1st congressional district, losing to Republican incumbent Nick LaLota.

-Early life
+Early life and education

-Avlon was born in 1973 to Dianne Alexander (Phillips) and John Jeffrey Avlon, a lawyer and real estate executive with companies in Charleston, South Carolina and New York City.
+Avlon was born in 1973 in New York City to Dianne Alexander (née Phillips) and John Jeffrey Avlon, a lawyer and real estate executive with companies in Charleston, South Carolina, and New York City.
 He is of Greek descent, and his grandparents were immigrants.
 He was educated at Milton Academy, an independent preparatory school in Milton, Massachusetts.
 He is a childhood friend and schoolmate of Matthew Pottinger.
 He earned his BA from Yale University and an MBA from Columbia University.